UMD-UAS-Test-Site/VR_Drones/README.md

 rcnn should be set to rcnn2
 build should be set to TestBuild.exe

 In order to use VLC to read from an IP camera you'll need to modify your ethernet settings
+Follow the Following Steps
+Control Panel -> Network and Internet -> Network and Sharing Center on the Left Panel Click on Change Adapter Settings Right Click the Ethernet Port in you are using and select Properties Select Internet Protocol Version 4 (TCP/IPv4) and select Properties Select Use the following IP Address and pick 192.168.1.XXX Replace the XXX with an unused IP address on your network

+The first time you launch main.sh you will have to give Unity permissions to access your local network

-For Developers:
+## For Developers: